rohitkumar7619/laerning/README.md

 # laerning
-for testing of git hub and learning it
+for testing of git hub and learning it.